-Student report cards are distributed at the end of each grading period.
-Report Cards are designed to inform parent(s)/guardian(s) of the student's level of proficiency in each course.
+Student report cards are designed to inform parent(s)/guardian(s) of the student's level of proficiency in each course at the end of each quarter.
 Grades at the end of the semester will appear on the student's transcript.